CLS-project/PKDGRAV3/docs/quickstart.rst

 Realization
 -----------

-.. index:: single: parameters ; b2LPT
+.. index:: single: parameters ; iLPT

-b2LPT
-   If this is true then second order perterbation theory will be used to generate the IC, otherwise only Zeldovich first order will be used.
+iLPT
+   Sets the order of Lagrangian perturbation theory to be used when generating the IC.
+   A value of 1 is 1LPT (Zeldovich), 2 is 2LPT, 3 is 3LPT.

 .. index:: single: parameters ; iSeed